Manish Kumar Agarwal, FCA

 The use of the asset during the previous year may be active use or passive [ie., kept ready for use].
 I shall elaborate this topic at later part of this article

-Now let us go through the recent Judicial decisions in respect of deprecation.
+Now let us go through some Judicial decisions in respect of deprecation.

 Additional Depreciation :